Blezzing/blezz/README.md

 ```

 ### Dependencies
-`argp` and `xcb` and their headers are needed for building this project.
+**Building**: `argp` and `xcb` and their headers are needed for building this project.

+**Running**: systemd is required to only allow one running instance.

-These packages can normally be found in your distros repos, but their name varies, below i list the packages, that should contain the needed libraries, for some distros.
+The packages can normally be found in your distros repos, but their name varies, below i list the packages, that should contain the needed libraries, for some distros.

 If any mistakes are found, please let me know in the issues.